American Stage’s 21st Century Voices: Emerging Plays

 21st Century Voices: New Play Festival Submissions

-- Plays must be full-length in any genre: comedy, drama, musical, etc.
+- Plays must be full-length in any genre: comedy, drama, multimedia, etc. Musicals will not be accepted at this time.

-- Translations, collections of one-acts, children’s plays, or any play that has received more than two full-scale, professional productions prior to submission are not eligible.
+- Translations, collections of one-acts, children’s plays and any play that has received more than two full-scale, professional productions prior to submission are not eligible.

-- Plays that have had workshops or readings in the state of Florida or worldwide are still eligible.
+- Plays that have had workshops, readings or non-professional productions are still eligible.

 - Only one submission per playwright is allowed each year.